peteryuhang/Stream-Processing-With-Apache-Flink/ch7/ch7.md

 ```

 - A shorter checkpointing interval causes higher overhead during regular processing but can enable faster recovery because less data needs to be reprocessed

+### Ensuring the Maintainability of Stateful Applications

+- It is important that application state can be migrated to a new version of the application or be redistributed to more or fewer operator tasks
+- Flink features savepoints to maintain applications and their states
+- It requires that all stateful operators of the initial version of an application specify two parameters to ensure the application can be properly maintained in the future

+#### Specifying Unique Operator Identifiers

+- Savepoint state can only be restored to an operator of a started application if their identifiers are identical

+#### Defining the Maximum Parallelism of Keyed State Operators

+- The maximum parallelism parameter of an operator defines the number of key groups into which the keyed state of the operator is split
+- The maximum parallelism can be set for all operators of an application via the **StreamExecutionEnvironment** or per operator using the `setMaxParallelism()` method